Aggressive Defense From Charges At Sporting Events And Concerts

 Immediate legal representation following an arrest is paramount.
 Since 1952, our attorneys have prided themselves in outworking any lawyer or prosecutor they face, conducting in-depth investigations and getting to the facts of your case.
 Throughout the course of your criminal matter, we remain at your side, protecting your rights and fighting for the best outcome.

-For more information, schedule an initial consultation.
-Contact Leonard, Hammond, Thoma & Terrill, P.C., using our online contact form or by calling (260) 420-6000.
+For more information, schedule a free initial consultation with our capable criminal defense team.
+Contact Leonard, Hammond, Thoma & Terrill, P.C., using our online contact form or by calling 260-420-6000.